MdAsifInIT/The-Ultimate-C-Programming-Course/README.md

 **Introduction**

-I’m diving into the fundamentals of C. From basic syntax to more complex concepts, I’ll be sharing code snippets, handbook, cheat sheet, tips, and tricks.
+I’m diving into the fundamentals of C. From basic syntax to more complex concepts.

+The repository has code snippets, handbook, cheat sheet, tips, and tricks.

 NOTE: The repository is for self-reference.